jayjaykil05/docusaurus-VueHr/docs/leaveapp.md

 id: leaveapp
 title: Leave Application
 ---
-Leave Application is used to apply for leaves that are entitled to employees.
-Leave Credits is given in Leave entitlement.

-These are the following steps for creating and deleting the Leave Applications.
+This page is for applying, approving and declining Leave Applications.

 ## Create Leave Applications